-44If the parameters of interest are, say, the parameters of $\lambda_1(t)$ alone (denoted by θ_1), and we have some bivariate point process model satisfying that θ_1 and θ_2 are variation free (as is the case here), then the MLE of θ_1 is obtained from the conditional model $\lambda_1(t)$ and the associated 'conditional likelihood' $l_1(\theta_1)$.
+46If the parameters of interest are, say, the parameters of $\lambda_1(t)$ alone (denoted by θ_1), and we have some bivariate PP model satisfying that θ_1 and θ_2 are variation free (as is the case here), then the MLE of θ_1 is obtained from the conditional model $\lambda_1(t)$ and the associated 'conditional likelihood' $l_1(\theta_1)$.
 Under these conditions, we might say that $\{T_i^{(2)}\}$ is weakly exogenous for θ_1 .

-45The numerical optimisation was again performed using the BFGS algorithm with numerical derivatives.
+47The numerical optimisation was again performed using the BFGS algorithm with numerical derivatives.

-46The 'specialist' or 'market maker' for each stock on the NYSE is required to report the best quotes (i.e. the highest bid and lowest offer) communicated to 'the crowd' by the specialist himself or a floor broker.
+48The 'specialist' or 'market maker' for each stock on the NYSE is required to report the best quotes (i.e. the highest bid and lowest offer) communicated to 'the crowd' by the specialist himself or a floor broker.
 The 'mid-quote' is defined here as the simple average of the reported bid and ask quotes.
 The quotes may consist of any of the following: the specialist's own trading interest, the trading interest of floor brokers in the crowd, or limit orders in the specialist's Display Book.
 The specialist is obliged to execute any order at a price that is at least as favourable as his published quote.
 Details of the institutional features of the NYSE, including reporting procedures for trades and quotes, may be found in Hasbrouck, Sofianos, and Sosebee (1993).

-(9:30 EST to 16:00 EST) are included.
-The times of the mid-quote changes are then thinned (that is, a subset of the times is selected) to obtain the 'mid-quote events' that we model.
-We define a mid-quote event as occurring at the earliest time that the mid-quote changes by an amount greater than or equal to \$1/16 (in absolute value terms) compared to the mid-quote in force at the time of the previous mid-quote event.
-The aim of our analysis here is to examine at a microstructure level of detail the two-way interaction of trades and market quotes.
+The period analysed is the 40 trading days from 5 July 2000 to 29 August 2000.
+The data transformation described in Section 4.1 is used to map the times of all trades and all changes to the mid-quote occurring during normal trading hours onto $[0,\infty)$.
+The times of the mid-quote changes are then thinned (i.e. a subset of the times is selected) to obtain the 'mid-quote events' that we model.
+We define a mid-quote event as occurring at the earliest time that the mid-quote changes by an amount greater than or equal to $\frac{1}{16}$ (in absolute value terms) compared to the mid-quote in force at the time of the previous mid-quote event.49 The aim of our analysis here is to examine at a microstructure level of detail the two way interaction of trades and market quotes.
 It is therefore desirable not to set the threshold used to thin the quote data too high, in order to capture changes to the mid-quote over short time horizons.
-The threshold of \$1/16 used here is approximately equal to half of the average spread of \$0.117, and thus represents a very small movement in the mid-quote.
-In order to avoid the model becoming overly complicated, we do not directly model the size of the change in the mid-quote between successive events.
-Given the way the mid-quote events are defined, the absolute size of this change can exceed \$1/16.
-However, analysis of this dataset showed that the majority (82.4%) of these changes do indeed equal \$1/16.49
+The threshold of 1/16 used here is approximately equal to half of the average spread of \$0.117, and thus represents a very small movement in the mid-quote.50 In order to avoid the model becoming overly complicated, we do not directly model the size of the change in the mid-quote between successive events.
+Given the way the mid-quote events are defined, the absolute size of this change can exceed 1/16.
+However, analysis of this dataset showed that the majority (82.4%) of these changes do indeed equal 1/16.51

-Recall from definition (2) that, since the pooled process $\{T_i\}$ is always simple, the M-variate point processes that we deal with here assign zero probability to the simultaneous occurrence of two events (of either the same or different types).
+Recall from Definition 2 that, since the pooled process $\{T_i\}$ is always simple, the M-variate PPs that we deal with here assign zero probability to the simultaneous occurrence of two events (of either the same or different types).
 In the case of the GM dataset analysed here, approximately 11 per cent of the mid-quote events have exactly the same timestamp as a trade.
-Since the simultaneous occurrence of a trade and a mid-quote event in the data will almost always be the result of lags between the (non-simulataneous) actual occurrence times of the events in continuous time and the reported times, we adjust the times of those mid-quote events that coincide with a trade by a small, i.i.d. uniform amount.
-This procedure retains
+Since the simultaneous occurrence of a trade and a mid-quote event in the data will almost always be the result of lags between the (non-simultaneous) actual occurrence times of the events in